WalooTeam/microservices/README.md

 ## Description

-This platform enables real-time monitoring of patients using IoT sensors to track vital signs such as movement, heart rate, and temperature.
+This platform enables real-time monitoring of patients using IoT sensors to track vital signs.
 Data is processed through a robust microservices architecture to deliver critical alerts to caregivers, ensuring timely and effective healthcare management.

 ---